 - Of the development directors who have been recruited, 40% said that they were not committed to a career in development.

-This vacuum in leadership, that too at such a critical role heavily costs the fundraising efforts.
+This vacuum in leadership, that too at such a critical role heavily costs the nonprofit fundraising efforts.
 The existing staff and volunteers are either overworked or do not get the assistance they need to carry out their tasks.

 As a result, lesser donors are acquired, even lesser retained and the fundraising events do not perform to their potential – resulting in a significant loss of revenue for the organization.